taskcluster/taskcluster-provisioning-simulator/README.md

 });
 ```

-It's also possible to write your own metric functions, accepting a state object.
+It's also possible to write your own metric functions, accepting a state object, as described below.
-The `calculateMetrics` method supplies the following state properties:

-* `pendingTasks`, `runningTasks`, and `resolvedTasks` -- each a map from taskId to `{createdTime, startedTime, resolvedTime, workerId}`, with properties available as apporpriate.
-* `requestedWorkers`, `runningWorkers`, and `shutdownWorkers` -- each a map from workerId to `{requestedTime, startedTime, shutdownTime, runningTasks, resolvedTasks}`.
-  The `runningTasks` and `resolvedTasks` properties of each worker are similar to the state properties of the same name, but contain only tasks claimed by that worker.

 For example a metric function to count idleWorkers might be defined as
 ```javascript